ArkEcosystemArchive/docs-legacy/docs/guidebook/core/plugins/README.md

 }
 ```

-Every plugin that is being registered in this file will be automatically loaded one after another to guarantee that all required data is available, so make sure your custom plugins are placed in the spot.
+Every plugin that is being registered in this file will be automatically loaded one after another to guarantee that all required data is available, so make sure your custom plugins are placed in the right spot.